Samuel J. Bell

 profile-august.jpg

-I’m Sam 👋, a Postdoctoral Research Scientist at FAIR, Meta’s fundamental AI research group.
-I currently split my time between Paris, France and Cambridge, UK.
+I’m Sam 👋, a Research Scientist at FAIR, Meta’s fundamental AI research group.
+I currently split my time between London and Cambridge.

 While machine learning is often thought of as a pipeline from data to decision, my research investigates the orthogonal pipeline from researcher decisions to impacts, both positive and negative, in broader society.
 The choices we make as researchers—how to collect data, which model architecture to use, how we evaluate performance or even how we define the question—result in different conclusions, different systems, and ultimately different outcomes for those our systems affect.